jackclarke96/AoC-2023/12/files/plan.md

 Or:

-Any length of hashes should actually be treated as a # and a . since the split is required.
+Any length of hashes should actually be treated as #s followed by a . since the split is required.

-best way to deal with this?
+So step 1 is to find any string of hashes of any of the defined lengths best way to deal with this?

+1. Work out what we know.

+Maybe it's best to treat as though everything is a question mark,, then remove combinations that do not fit what is passed?
+No. This would require actually generating each combination

+e.g. more challenging ?###????????
+4,2,1. or  ?###????????
+4,2,1. or

+?###??????????
+4,3,1

+then the first 3 hashes couldmake up a 4 OR they could make up a 3.

+Perhaps treat as 2 separate problems. #### and ### then multiple the results.
+Will start coding this and see how it goes